msztolcman/ff/README.md

     ff passwd

-Search for all files and folders in current directory and below, which is match to pattern: `*passwd*`.
+Search for all files and directories in current directory and below, which is match to pattern: `*passwd*`.

     ff -B passwd

-Search for all files and folders in current directory and below, which is match to pattern: `*passwd`.
+Search for all files and directories in current directory and below, which is match to pattern: `*passwd`.

     ff -E passwd

-Search for all files and folders in current directory and below, which is match to pattern: `passwd*`.
+Search for all files and directories in current directory and below, which is match to pattern: `passwd*`.

     ff -EB passwd

-Search for all files and folders in current directory and below, which is match to pattern: `passwd`.
+Search for all files and directories in current directory and below, which is match to pattern: `passwd`.

+    ff f/pwd/

+Search for all files and directories in current directory and below, which name contains letters 'p', 'w', 'd', with any other characters between them.

+    ff g/^(chk)?passwd/

+Search for all files and directories in current directory and below, which name starts from 'chkpasswd' or 'passwd'.

 Advanced usage
 --------------